 Kenya's people belong to different communities, races and religions and should be able to live and interact as one people.
 Education should enable the learner to acquire a sense of nationhood and patriotism.
 It should also promote peace and mutual respect for harmonious coexistence.

-2. Promote social, economic, technological and industrial needs for national development a) Social Needs b) Economic Needs
+2. Promote social, economic, technological and industrial needs for national development

 Education should prepare the learner to play an effective and productive role in the nation.